A complex-linear reformulation of Hamilton-Jacobi theory and emergent quantum structure: Emergence of the Born Rule and the Role of kappa

 \section{Emergence of the Born Rule and the Role of \texorpdfstring{$\kappa$}{kappa}}

-Any probability assignment $H(\psi)$ constructed from the complexified field $\psi = R e^{iS/\kappa}$ must ultimately reproduce the classical ensemble density $\rho$.
-The statement $H(\psi)=\rho$ appears simple, but it is in fact the unique solution to three \emph{independent} and purely \emph{classical} consistency requirements.
+Any probability assignment $P(\psi)$ constructed from the complexified field $\psi = R e^{iS/\kappa}$ must ultimately reproduce the classical ensemble density $\rho$.
+The statement $P(\psi)=\rho$ appears simple, but it is in fact fixed by three purely \emph{classical} consistency requirements.

+\textbf{(i) Recovery of the classical ensemble.} The complex field $\psi$ is introduced only as a representation of the underlying HJ ensemble variables $(R,S)$.
+Therefore any legitimate probability assignment must reduce to the original classical density when the deformation is removed:

-\textbf{(i) Independence from the HJ phase $S$.} The classical statistical density $\rho(q,t)$ contains no information about the HJ phase $S(q,t)$.
-Therefore a legitimate probability assignment cannot respond to variations of $S$ at fixed $\rho$:
+\textbf{(ii) Independence from the HJ phase $S$.} The HJ phase $S(q,t)$ encodes dynamical information, such as momentum flow and energy, whereas $\rho(q,t)$ is a purely statistical quantity specifying the ensemble weight.
+A probability assignment intended to reproduce the ensemble density therefore cannot depend on $S$ at fixed $\rho$ even when $\kappa\neq 0$.
+Equivalently,

-\textbf{(ii) Independence from the deformation scale $|\kappa|$.} $H(\psi)$ must return a strictly classical probability density.
-Since classical probabilities carry no intrinsic scale, they cannot depend on the magnitude of the deformation parameter:
+\textbf{(iii) Independence from the deformation scale $|\kappa|$.} The deformation parameter $\kappa$ carries the same dimension as $S$, namely that of action (or angular momentum).
+Once the probability assignment is required to be independent of $S$, there is no natural way for $|\kappa|$ to enter a classical probability density on its own.
+Moreover, the notion of probability itself remains classical, even though the dynamics is now $\kappa$-deformed.
+Classical probabilities therefore carry no intrinsic scale and cannot depend on the magnitude of the deformation parameter:

-This requirement is structural: it invokes no assumption of linearity, unitarity, or other quantum principles.

-\textbf{(iii) Recovery of the classical ensemble.} When the deformation is removed, the probability assignment must recover the classical density: